Flagstar Bancorp to pay Assured Guaranty $105 mln settlement

-NEW YORK, June 21 (Reuters) - Flagstar Bancorp Inc said Friday it agreed to pay Assured Guaranty Ltd $105 million to settle a lawsuit accusing the bank of misrepresenting the quality of loans contained in $900 million of mortgage-backed securities.
+NEW YORK (Reuters) - Flagstar Bancorp Inc said Friday it agreed to pay Assured Guaranty Ltd $105 million to settle a lawsuit accusing the bank of misrepresenting the quality of loans contained in $900 million of mortgage-backed securities.

 The settlement resolves litigation that had resulted in a federal judge in Manhattan ordering Flagstar to pay the bond insurer $106.5 million.
 The case has been closely watched by banks that had put together similar troubled securities that had been at the heart of the financial crisis.